stett/stett.github.io/_posts/2015-12-05-toy-planes.md

 comments: true
 ---

-In classic DigiPen throwing-people-in-the-deep-end-to-see-if-they-can-swim style, I had an assignment which required me to build a basic game engine from scratch, and then build a simple game to demonstrate it's capabilities, in about a month and a half.
+In classic DigiPen throwing-people-in-the-deep-end-to-see-if-they-can-swim style, I had an assignment which required me to build a basic game engine from scratch, and then a game to demonstrate it's capabilities, in a little less than half a semester.

+In this video you can watch me play a bit of the game.
+In it, I shoot down a few pixely planes with rockets and machinegun before getting hit by a missile from a helicopter.
+The more damaged I become, the more difficult it is to control, and I eventually crash and burn.

-<iframe width="400" height="300" src="https://www.youtube.com/embed/aA3th1K6wno" frameborder="0" allowfullscreen></iframe>
+<iframe width="420" height="360" src="https://www.youtube.com/embed/aA3th1K6wno" frameborder="0" allowfullscreen></iframe>

 I spent the majority of my time working on a system to sort draw calls.
 The game involves a massive number of large, partially transparent particles (smoke trails).
 Moreover, these particles are distributed all over the 3D playing field, and only look good if they're sorted properly - it looks really wierd when a plane flies underneath pillars of smoke which are far below it.
 Because I wanted to use alpha blending for nice-looking clouds of smoke, using the alpha test to populate the depth buffer wasn't an option.